sagarajab/CLD-Studio/cld-studio/UNDO_REDO_FEATURE.md

 ### Performance Considerations
 - Deep cloning of state objects using `JSON.parse(JSON.stringify())`
-- Maximum of 10 undo steps to limit memory usage
+- Maximum of 50 undo steps to provide extensive editing history
 - Redo stack is cleared when new actions are performed
 - Asynchronous graph analysis updates to prevent UI blocking